Skip to content Skip to navigation

 Image furnaces

-We currently have four image furnaces that are used to grow single crystals of a wide range of materials.
+We currently have three operational image furnaces that are used to grow single crystals of a wide range of materials.
 Different growth techniques have been employed including the floating zone and travelling solvent floating zone methods.
 An IR image furnace has a number of significant advantages over the more conventional types of apparatus that are used to prepare single crystals.
 Some of these are outlined below right.

 Schematic of NEC IR furnace